MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ms.custom: think-tank
 ---

-# Improving retail experience with a retail recommender solution accelerator
+# Improve the retail experience with a retail recommender solution accelerator

-In the retail world, digital channels drive improved customer engagement.
-Retailers are looking for ways to improve the connection between shopper and product to improve the attach rate of products.
+In the retail world digital channels have rapidly become the accelerator to driving improved customer engagement.
+Retailers are being pushed to re-imagine the way they communicate with, and share updates on their portfolio of products which they sell.
+They are having to get closer to the shopper to be in a position to better understand what they are looking for.
+Retailers are looking for ways to improve the connection between shopper and product ultimately improving the *attach* rate of products digital basket.

-In-person shopping can lead to impulse buying.
-Retailers have all their products on display.
-The online shopping experience is different.
-Shoppers look for specific products, add them to the cart, and then checkout.
+In person shopping typically leads to impulse buying as shoppers have all products on display.
+This is not generally true in the online shopping experience.
+Shoppers look for specific products, add to their basket,and checkout.

 The retail recommender solution helps retailers highlight and expose associated products that might interest a shopper.

-This solution accelerator creates a personalized online shopping experience.
-Applying AI and advanced data analytics technology present shoppers with relevant content and products in the following ways:
+The purpose of this solution accelerator is to create a personalized online shopping experience.
+Using AI and advanced data analytics technology, the retail recommender solution presents shoppers with relevant content and products in the following ways:

 - A shopper visits a retailer online commercial page, which prompts the user with personalized selections, based on purchase history.
 - When the shopper adds items to the cart, the site offers more recommendations, based on what products would be purchased with these items.
 - As the shopper moves around the retailer's site, the site offers new recommendations based on what the shopper looks at.

-Here are some benefits of using the solution accelerator:
+## Benefits of using the solution accelerator

 - Easily launch using pre-configured GitHub code and architecture.
 - Reduce development time with unified analytics by using Azure Synapse Analytics, Azure Machine Learning, and other Azure services.